bzivic/eks-kuberentes-training/workshop5/README.md

 1. Mount this in your container under /tmp/log and apply your manifest
 1. Open a shell into your container and see the contents of your volume mount
+   *   **Note:** `hostPath` mounts a directory from the *Minikube node's* filesystem (the VM or container running Kubernetes), not directly from your host machine (e.g., macOS).
+The exact location might vary depending on the Minikube driver.

 ### 12. Static Provisioning